 May 25th - Civic

-Civic architecture plays an important role in every community but understand how these architects sensitively created public icons in the East Bay with Craig Hartman, Rodney Friedman, and Mark Cavagnero.
+Civic architecture plays an important role in every community but understand how these architects sensitively created public icons in the East Bay with Craig Hartman, Rodney Friedman, Rona Rothenberg, and Mark Cavagnero.
 This panel will be moderated by Susi Marzuola.

 June 15th - Higher Education

 Designing within an established campus brings many challenges that will be explored with Bill Glass, Emily Marthinsen, Janet Tam, and Gary Strang.
+This panel will be moderated by Renee Chow.

-July (Date TBA) - Multi-Family Housing Affordable Housing
+July 13th - Affordable Housing

-August (Date TBA) - Multi-Family Housing
+August 22nd - Multi-Family Housing

 These architects challenge how housing can be transformative with Stanley Saitowitz and Rod Henmi.
+This panel will be moderated by Jessica Musick.

-September (Date TBA) - Single Family Housing
+September 14th - Single Family Housing